Discover practical ways to fix any flaws & weaknesses in your website!

 Technical SEO is one of the most crucial parts of your strategy, and you have to focus on it first.
 Technical SEO is the first step in creating a better search experience.
 Other SEO projects should come after you’ve guaranteed your site has proper usability.

-• NOTE: Technical SEO includes components like page titles, title tags, HTTP header responses, XML sitemaps, 301 redirects, and metadata.
+Technical SEO includes components like page titles, title tags, HTTP header responses, XML sitemaps, 301 redirects, and metadata.
 Technical SEO does NOT include analytics, keyword research, backlink profile development, or social media strategies.

 Here we share a few tips on what to start out.
-Hopefully, our technical SEO checklist will help you to find the SEO errors that hurt your Magento online store.
+Hopefully, ourtechnical SEO checklist will help you to find the SEO errors that hurt your Magento online store.

 Be honest, when’s the last time you checked that everything was working right and you were getting the right results in terms of traffic and online authority?

-I believe it’s definitely high time to take another look.
+It’s definitely high time to take another look.

 #1 HTTPS Security